Doomfang3/ironlauncher-ejs/README.md

 <br>

-- :arrow_down: This will result in an Express application with handlebars setup:
+- :arrow_down: This will result in an Express application with Ejs setup:

 ```sh
 npx ironlauncher@latest new-app